craftcms/docs/docs/getting-started-tutorial/configure/README.md

 ### Categories

-Categories are mostly obsolete in Craft (their functionality can be fully replicated with entries, thanks to Craft’s powerful relations engine), but exist in a separate space for semantic reasons.
-They provide a means of organizing other elements into user-defined, hierarchical taxonomies—while acting as content containers themselves!
+Categories are mostly obsolete in Craft, but provide a semantic alternative to entries.
+They are typically used to organize other elements into user-defined, hierarchical taxonomies—while also acting as content containers, as elements themselves!

 **Example**: Corporate structure, species, genres, locations.